GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 of the time is spent in libpng saving the image.
 Making the process of finding the optimal path 50% faster would barely matter, and besides, it's fast enough that for most charts users barely have to wait at all.
-While the image saving bottleneck might potentially be addressed by saving as say svg, png files are just far more convenient and it starts to feel silly at that level.
+While the image saving bottleneck might potentially be addressed by saving as SVG, PNG files are just far more convenient and it starts to feel silly at that level.

 One major problem is exhibited by NFL on Fox Theme from [Carpal Tunnel Hero 3][cth3].
 It's a mostly slow haha funny meme chart that ends